bem-site/bem-method/blog/first-bem-blog/first-bem-blog.en.md

-# BEM Hackathon: the ”Blog“ project
+# BEM Hackathon: BEM Blog

 Hi everyone!

-My name is [Volodya Grinenko](https://bem.info/authors/grinenko-vladimir/), I live in Simferopol, I am the head of the BEM Development service, I write code 24/7, I love my wife, and I don't like meat.
+My name is [Volodya Grinenko](https://bem.info/authors/grinenko-vladimir/), I live in Simferopol, I am the head of the BEM Development service, I write code 24/7, love my wife and don't like meat.
 You can find lots of my BEM talks at this [link](https://events.yandex.ru/lib/people/68132/).

-But on with the post.
 It's now my turn to share my thoughts and impressions of the [BEM hackathon](https://ru.bem.info/events/bem-hackaton-2014/) that we held last November in Moscow.

 I'm not one to wax lyrical, but our "first outing" has left some fond memories, not least of the  great turnout, with people from different cities coming to spend a weekend with the BEM team at our own hackathon.